Digital marketing is an umbrella term that’s used to describe various forms of marketing that are done online.

 The average person spends twice as much time online as they did 12 years ago, which means that the way people shop for products and services has changed.
 The fact is that offline marketing is nowhere near as effective as it once was, which is why digital marketing has become such a popular option for many brands.

 Effective marketing is about connecting with your audience at the right time and place – today that is online.

-Overall, 73% of Americans go online on a daily basis.
-Along with the 21% who go online almost constantly, 42% go online several times a day and 10% go online about once a day.
-Some 13% go online several times a week or less often.
-And in this survey, 13% of adults say they do not use the internet at all. (pewresearch)
+Overall, 77% of Americans go online on a daily basis.
+That figure includes the 26% who go online almost constantly, as well as 43% who say they go online several times a day and 8% who go online about once a day.
+Some 11% go online several times a week or less often, while 11% of adults say they do not use the internet at all. (pewresearch)